ironsheep/P2-BLDC-Motor-Control/SERIAL-CONTROL.md

 ## The Project

-Instead of using the FlySky for remote control this document describe how to use a 2-wire serial interface to control your P2 hardware on your robot platform.
+Instead of using the FlySky for remote control this document describes how to use a 2-wire serial interface to control your P2 hardware on your robot platform.

-The code for this project implements an active serial receiver running on the P2 and a top-level application which listens for drive/status commands arriving via serial and then forwards the requests to the 2-wheel steering system.
+The code for this project implements an active serial receiver running on the P2 and a top-level application which listens for drive/status commands arriving via serial and then forwards the requests to the 2-wheel steering system and sends responses back over serial to the host.

 ## Current status